diegobellino/VaultDebug/README.md

 - **Robust Logging System:**
   Log messages at various levels (Info, Debug, Warn, Error, Exception) to help you monitor and debug your application.

+- **Structured logging:**
+  Vault Debug includes structured logs by default.
+Simply add properties in a `IDictionary<string,object>` to your logs.
+They will automatically show in the Vault Console and be ready to implement any logic over them on your log handler implementations.

 - **Lightweight Dependency Injection:**
   Uses a simple DI container (via the `DIBootstrapper`) to register and resolve core components, making it easy to extend or replace dependencies.

 - **Efficient Log Pooling:**
   Recycles log objects using a log pool to reduce garbage collection overhead and improve performance.
+By default, it stores the last 1000 logs

 - **Editor Console Integration:**
   Includes a custom Unity Editor window that displays logs, supports filtering by log level, provides search capabilities, and allows log exporting.